Adult dog: $150

-Applications can be filled out at the shelter, submitted electronically through our website or faxed to (406) 883-5497.
+Applications can be filled out at the shelter, or submitted electronically through our website.
 Only complete applications will be considered.

 Applications are screened at the earliest available time.
 If we can successfully reach your references and approve your application, you will be contacted to set up an adoption appointment.
 We make every effort to match animals to good, loving homes as soon as possible.